InteractionDesignFoundation/handbook/guides/onboarding/onboarding--mentorGuide.md

 ### First week

-1. Ensure that your mentee has a plan to read developer and general literature and materials from our shared folders (50/50 mix of general/developer literature).
+1. Ensure that your buddy has a plan to read developer and general literature and materials from our shared folders (50/50 mix of general/developer literature).
 1. Ask for a summary feedback for the first week.

 ### First month

-1. Ensure that you got maximum feedback from your mentee and transformed it into actions.
+1. Ensure that you got maximum feedback from your buddy and transformed it into actions.

 ### In a month: finish mentoring